 Simply put, dependence on Xanax is just what it sounds like.
 If you take Xanax for more than a week or two, your brain and body become dependent on Xanax in order to function normally.
 And if you stop taking Xanax or drastically reduce dosage, you will go through withdrawal symptoms.
 So, dependence is not a matter of how long Xanax lasts, but how it builds up in your system over time.

-These symptoms don’t necessarily indicate an addiction to Xanax – they’re just signs that your body is used to Xanax being in your system.
-Nonetheless, severe withdrawal reactions and adverse consequences come with long term use of Xanax and require medical supervision if and when you decide to get Xanax out of your system.
+IMPORTANT: Severe withdrawal reactions and adverse consequences come with long term use of Xanax and require medical supervision if and when you decide to get Xanax out of your system.

 The main ingredient in Xanax, alprazolam, is known to be habit forming.
 This is why Xanax is not usually prescribed for long periods of time unless there’s not a good alternative available.
 In fact, Xanax dependence can develop after only 1-2 weeks of taking the drug regularly.
 Plus, the longer you take Xanax and the higher the dose, the more likely you are to develop a dependence.

-Xanax withdrawal symptoms are unpleasant and can occasionally be dangerous, including:
+According to the Clinical Guidelines for Withdrawal Management and Treatment of Drug Dependence, Xanax withdrawal symptoms are unpleasant and can occasionally be dangerous, including: